bigbluebutton/bigbluebutton.github.io/_posts/2015-04-05-localization.md

 Thanks again for your help in localizing BigBlueButton into other languages!

 ## Technical Background

+Note: This section applies only to the legacy Flash client.

 BigBlueButton localization follows the i18n standard.
 BigBlueButton Client will detect the locale of the language of the browser running it and attempt to load that language file.